-Scrooge had often heard it said that Marley had no bowels, but he had never believed it until now.
+Scrooge had often heard it said that Marley had no bowels, but he had never believed it until now as ever.
+"What do you want with me?"
+"Much!"-Marley's voice, no doubt about it.

 No, nor did he believe it even now.
 Though he looked the phantom through and through, and saw it standing before him; though he felt the chilling influence of its death-cold eyes; and marked the very texture of the folded kerchief bound about its head and chin, which wrapper he had not observed before; he was still incredulous, and fought against his senses.